 The following organizations were awarded funding for the 2014 grant cycle:

 Lake Street Council - $15,000.
 The Lake Street Council is a business association serving the Lake Street area.
-The Council will partner with the Latino Economic Development Center and the YMCA to provide civic engagement training to people of color and immigrants who are small business owners.
+The Council will partner with the Latino Economic Development Center and the YWCA to provide civic engagement training to people of color and immigrants who are small business owners.

 Appetite for Change - $15,000.
 The One Minneapolis Fund grant will be used as part of the larger Good Food Advocacy Campaign.
 This project works to build the leadership capacity of African-American and low-income individuals to lead the food movement, connect with other communities in Minneapolis and increase community and civic engagement around food issues.

 Council on American Islamic Relations - $10,000.
 This project will provide training in leadership development and civic engagement to Muslims in Minneapolis.
 The goal is to remove barriers and increase civic participation among currently under engaged groups.

 Asian Media Access - $15,000.
 This grant would fund the Project PENN initiative, which is a place-based effort to engage under represented communities in North Minneapolis.
 The focus will be on developing leaders for an economic development scan and vision plan focused on the Penn and Plymouth Avenue Corridors.

 Youth Care - $10,000.
 This funding would support a project with the Lind-Bohanon Neighborhood Association to provide 30 Camden area youth with after school leadership development, civic engagement and social activities.

 Twin Cities Media Alliance - $10,000.
 The project will work with underrepresented residents of North Minneapolis to develop skills in civic engagement.
 This will include training in working in civic organizations, media literacy and use of social media.
 A key goal of the project is to shape the way North Minneapolis neighborhoods are depicted in the media.